dinochiti/kmeans-go/README.md

 | 24 dims, 16384 pts | 68.818 | 49.090 | 48.818 | 50.454 | 51.000 |
 | 32 dims, 65536 pts | 354.68 | 235.09 | 208.04 | 200.95 | 200.77 |

-Clearly more workers get the job done faster, especially as the amount of data increases.
+Clearly more workers usually get the job done faster, especially as the amount of data increases.

 ## Inspiration